 Clearly stating what we already know, that complex problems require deep and meaningful collaboration to effect change and rethink how we can attempt to tackle critical challenges.
 In our case, addressing the challenge: how can we better support entrepreneurs to create businesses that drive economic growth, create jobs and support climate challenges?

-With that in mind it was a pleasure to be at ANDE’s annual conference last week in Ghana, where the aim is shared by YBI’s global events; to provide the space, focus and people to share challenges and learning and seek ways to collaborate to accelerate impact.
+With that in mind it was a pleasure to be at ANDE’s conference last week in Ghana, where the aim is shared by YBI’s global events; to provide the space, focus and people to share challenges and learning and seek ways to collaborate to accelerate impact.

 President Biden also described a vision where “workers are empowered and our environment is protected, where entrepreneurs and innovators can access opportunity everywhere”.
 He could have been describing the vision we all shared as we gathered in Ghana, and one that many across our network are working hard to achieve.